Better than Hip-Hop

 Rabbani Does Dikir Barat

-On the subject of dikir barat, the excellent nasheed group Rabbani has a song that is done with a dikir barat flavor, called Ingat 5 Sebelum 5, “Remember 5 Before 5″.
+On the subject of dikir barat, the excellent nasheed group Rabbani has a song that is done with a dikir barat flavor, called Ingat 5 Sebelum 5, “Remember 5 Before 5”.
 You can find it on Kazaa if you are outside of Malaysia.
 I thought I’d try my hand at translating the lyrics this afternoon, since it is something I can do while rocking my 2-month old in her buaian.
 I didn’t try too hard to make the translation poetic, just reasonably close to the meaning.
 Corrections or critiques are most welcome.
-Thanks to CyberNasyid for the original lyrics.
-I’m sending my translation on to Nasheed World; Nasheed World keeps a growing collection of mostly Malay nasheeds translated into English.

 Ingat 5 Sebelum 5